wso2-extensions/esb-connector-salesforcebulk/docs/batches.md

 * jobId: The unique identifier of the job to which you want add a new batch.
 * objects: A list of records to process.
 * contentType: The content type of the batch data.
 The content type you specify should be compatible with the content type of the associated job.
 Possible values are application/xml and text/csv.
+* isQuery: Set to true if the operation is query.

 **Sample request**